EnesFaruk1/Image-Processing/README.md

 # Image-Processing

-This is an image processing program for many filters and edge detections techniques.
+This is an image processing program for many filters and edge detection techniques.
 There are the techniques:

 - Sobel Detection